OverlordZorn/Immersion-Cigs-Hotfix/README.md

 - When taking a new Cigarette from the box, it will try to put the cig first in the goggles/face slot, ifn't, then the NVG slot and only as a last resort, it will put it in the inventory.
 - Allows to light someone else's cig when its in the NVG slot.

+### Note

+This hotfix currently only worksin conjunction with ace